hpi-swa-teaching/Liquid/docs/userSet.md

 The _LQUserSet_ is a container containing LQUsers.
 It is referenced by a randomly generated ID.
 It encapsulates a collection of LQUsers and a title for the user set.
-The LQUsers themself contain a firstname, a surname, a group, a mail and a password.
+The LQUsers themself contain a firstname, a surname, a group, a mail and a token.
 A _LQUserSet_ can add itself to the LQUserSetRepo, where it is safed as a global state.

 ## How can it be used?